 - Vendors and suppliers in the open source ecosystem

 OSCON will educate, provoke, and inspire, with:

-Rachel Roumeliotis, a Strategic Content Director at O'Reilly Media, Inc., leads an editorial team that covers a wide variety of programming topics ranging from full-stack, to open source in the enterprise, to emerging programming languages.
-She is a Programming Chair of OSCON and O'Reilly’s Software Architecture Conference.
+Rachel Roumeliotis, Vice President of Content Strategy at O'Reilly Media, Inc., leads an editorial team that covers a wide variety of programming topics ranging from full-stack, to open source in the enterprise, to emerging programming languages.
+In addition to OSCON, she is a Program Chair of TensorFlow World and O'Reilly Strata Data & AI Conference.
 She has been working in technical publishing for 10 years, acquiring content in many areas including mobile programming, UX, computer security, and AI.